Mississippi Explorer Cruise

 Day 1 - Memphis, TN

-Get ready to feel the vibrant soul of Memphis.
-This historic gem boasts a skyline that dances along the river, lined by swaying oak trees and historic landmarks.
-Feel the rhythm of the city through legendary Beale Street, alive with the sounds of blues and jazz.
+Get ready to experience the vibrant soul of Memphis, a historic gem where a striking skyline stretches along the river, framed by swaying oak trees and iconic landmarks.
+On legendary Beale Street, the rhythm of the city comes alive with the sounds of blues and jazz.
 Indulge in mouthwatering BBQ, then unwind at The Guest House, your haven in this dynamic city.

 Day 2 - Cruising the Mississippi River